 The best kind of workout is the one you don’t even know you’re doing.

-Like we just mentioned in the above point, fall is a great time of year for being outdoors, and there are usually plenty of chores to be done (for homeowners at least).
+Like I just mentioned in the above point, fall is a great time of year for being outdoors, and there are usually plenty of chores to be done (for homeowners at least).
 Why not kill two birds with one stone and get your workout done while raking your yard (or someone else’s)?

 Many communities have programs in which you can volunteer to help your neighbors, such as those who are disabled or elderly, clean up their yards in preparation for the winter season.
 Alternatively, you could pitch in with fall cleanup for “adopted” roadsides near your city.
 Get creative and practice your squats or dead lift form while you help your community!